AbrarHasin/flask/README.md

 sudo apt install python3-flask

+# Create the Docker network:
+Before running the containers, we need to create the external network (my_network) that will be shared by both the "admin" and "main" folders.

+docker network create my_shared_network

+# first run django app then flask app

 # Docker compose commands

 docker-compose up --build (permission issue use 'sudo')

+docker-compose down

 docker image prune -a (Removing all unused images)

+# Migrate Database

+First go into the backend server: docker-compose exec backend sh

+python manager.py db init       #to initialize the database python manager.py db migrate    #to migrate new changes to db python manager.py db upgrade     to upgrade and so on.

 # Bug Fixes